Games for Stroke Patients that Can Promote Cognitive Agility

 Finding the Best Games for Stroke Patients

-Games offer exciting stimulation for stroke patients and can help promote a faster and fuller recovery from stroke.
+Games can be an engaging option for improving cognitive skills after stroke and can help promote a faster and fuller recovery from stroke.
+Different games will engage different parts of the brain to target specific cognitive skills.

 Discover Award-Winning Neurorehab Tools